d0ugr/tinyapp/README.md

 Install Node.js from your [package manager](https://nodejs.org/en/download/package-manager/), or [download](https://nodejs.org/en/download/) binaries (for fun) or source code (for maximum fun).

-Then clone, setup, and run TinyApp:
+Then execute the following to set up TinyApp:

 ```
 git clone https://github.com/d0ugr/tinyapp